zqx1392/hello-world/README.md

 - buy ad on google, facebook.

 When you do pullups, try to imagine yourself pulling your elbows down, not pulling your body up.
 It's a mental trick that can make them feel easier, because it forces you to use the muscles in your back more.

+first makina nake scene... it's different a face of shy maiden vs a face of heartbreaking woman

+shitfest hotel room

+One of the most intense shit in a while. really no comment right now...

+A man should never repeat the mistakes again.

 For now.
 - start clannad. again.